-When in judgment of the principal or designee, a student's appearance or mode of is otherwise materially and substantially disruptive to the educational environment, the student may be required to make modifications.
-Student dress should be in good taste.
+When in judgment of the principal or designee a student's appearance or mode of dress is otherwise materially and substantially disruptive to the educational environment, the student may be required to make modifications.
+Student dress should be appropriate and follow the GCCS dress code.
 Dress that is detrimental or disruptive to the educational or working environment is not permissible.